LunguRares/Cryptogram-Project/Questions.md

 ### As a busy woman I would like the game to be quick to play so that I can play on my busy commute to work.
 - The game will be quick to load
-- The game will be
+- The game will be quick to start once the menu loads

 ### As an avid bookreader, I would like the game to have some quotes from my favourite authors so I can relate to the game more
    - The game will have a "category" option